esolidar/back-end-developer-position-braga-portugal/README.md

-# back-end-developer-position-braga-portugal
+# Senior back-end-developer-position-remote-portugal
-Back-End Developer Braga - Portugal
+Senior Back-End Developer Remote - Portugal

 ## About us
 eSolidar.com is an online charitable giving marketplace that provides different funding tools for causes and social projects.
 Charities and individual causes can register and raise funds (donations, charity auctions, crowdfunding, and online shopping) while also raising awareness.
 Anyone can register, explore and contribute to campaigns/causes.

 A company can also manage its social responsibility together with its employees and community (partners, clients, etc) at business.eSolidar.com.
 This is a SaaS platform that allows businesses to increase their social impact, talent retention and visibility through charitable giftcards for employees/clients, corporate volunteering and impact analysis.
 More about its value proposition here: https://www.linkedin.com/pulse/can-social-impact-become-best-catalyst-employee-marco-barbosa

-We’re also working on a new technology (blockchain) that solves some of the industry's biggest problems, such as lack of transparency and trust in charities while removing intermediaries making the relationship funder-beneficiary much more efficient, engaging and with reduced costs.
-More @ impactMarket.com

 ## About the Role
 We are looking for an experienced Back-End Web Developer who would love to deliver elegant and intuitive web solutions for enterprise applications.
 You will be a member of our agile team tasked with developing new features as well as maintaining and supporting the existing ones within our current and future products (we have plenty of ideas!).
 The ideal candidate must be self-directed and a fast learner, flexible enough to work on new technologies as well as on legacy components.